Skip to content

 zkEVM protocol

-Polygon zkEVM is a layer 2 rollup solution that combines data availability and execution verification in layer 1 of the Ethereum blockchain to ensure L2 state transition security and reliability.
+Polygon zkEVM is an L2 rollup solution that combines data availability and execution verification on L1, the Ethereum network, in order to ensure security and reliability of each L2 state transition.

 Components

-This section describes the components used in the Polygon zkEVM to enable transaction finality while ensuring the correctness of state transitions.
+It takes three main components of the Polygon zkEVM protocol to enable transaction finality while ensuring the correctness of state transitions:

 Trusted sequencer

-The trusted sequencer component is in charge of receiving L2 transactions from users, ordering them, generating batches, and submitting them to the consensus contract’s storage slots in the form of sequences.
+The trusted sequencer receives L2 transactions from users, orders them, generates blocks of transactions, fills batches, and submits them to the consensus contract’s storage slots in the form of sequences.

-The sequencer executes and broadcasts batches of transactions to L2 network nodes in order to achieve fast finality and reduce costs associated with high network usage.
-That’s before even submitting them to L1.
+The trusted sequencer processes batches and distributes them to L2 network nodes to achieve immediate finality and reduce costs associated with high network usage, all before submitting them to L1.

-The Trusted sequencer must run a zkEVM node in sequencer mode and be in control of a consensus contract-enforced Ethereum account.
+The trusted sequencer runs a zkEVM node in sequencer mode and controls an Ethereum account regulated by a consensus contract.

 Trusted aggregator

-The trusted aggregator component can compute the L2 State based on batches of L2 transactions executed by the trusted sequencer.
+The trusted aggregator computes the L2 state based on batches of L2 transactions executed by the trusted sequencer.

-The consensus contract’s logic validates the zero-Knowledge proofs, resulting in the zkEVM inheriting the L1 security.
-Verification is required before committing new L2 state roots to the consensus contract.
-A verified proof is an irrefutable evidence that a given sequence of batches led to a specific L2 state.
+The logic within the consensus contract verifies the zero-knowledge proofs, thereby endowing the zkEVM with the security of Layer 1.
+Before committing new L2 state roots to the consensus contract, verification is essential.
+A validated proof serves as undeniable evidence that a particular sequence of batches resulted in a specific L2 state.

 Info